 Located in a cozy neighborhood with vegan stores and restaurants around the corner, Vegan Masa offers its customers an extraordinary trip to Turkish cuisine with tasty vegan-made local dishes.
 They have a large selection of vegan pide and lahmacun – two different types of Turkish pizza.
 The place also makes a milk-based traditional dessert called sütlaç, which is definitely a must-try.

 With its beautiful decoration, Vegan Masa offers its visitors tranquillity and comfort.
-Despite being furnished in a modern style, the restaurant has the appearance of your typical Turkish bakery.
+Despite being furnished in a modern style, the restaurant resembles your typical Turkish bakery.
 If you’re in Istanbul, you should definitely try Vegan Masa and its famous lahmacun.

 Caferağa, Şair Latifi Sk.
 No:41, 34710 Kadıköy/İstanbul

 The decor is contemporary with a traditional Asian flair.
-You may either enjoy your amazing vegan sushi on the patio or stay inside and take in the friendly atmosphere.
-YUZU has an amazing staff, so if you’re satisfied with the service, don’t forget to tip.
+You may enjoy your amazing vegan sushi on the patio or stay inside and enjoy the friendly atmosphere.
+YUZU has a fantastic staff, so if you’re satisfied with the service, don’t forget to tip.

 Firuzağa, Türkgücü Cd.
 No:51, 34425 Beyoğlu/İstanbul